-Hosts can request reimbursement for cost related to fuel, distance overages, cleaning, tickets and tolls via the Reimbursement tool.
-When they do, the request for reimbursement will appear on your Dashboard, and we’ll also notify you via email.
+Hosts can request reimbursement for cost related to fuel, distance overages, cleaning, and tickets and tolls via the Reimbursement tool.
+When they do, the request for reimbursement will appear on your Trips tab, and we’ll also notify you via email.
 You can pay the host directly via the website or Turo app.
 If you don’t pay or dispute the request within 72 hours, we’ll charge your payment card on file for the cost.
 Please be sure that your card has adequate funds available to cover any post-trip charges.

 In some cases, hosts may submit a reimbursement request to a Turo support agent.
 We’ll notify you via email and charge the payment card on file for the trip.
-If the charge is incorrect, please let us know.
+If the charge is incorrect, please let us know right away.

 Disputing reimbursement requests

-You have up to 72 hours after receiving a reimbursement request notice to dispute the charge on your Dashboard.
+You have up to 72 hours after receiving a reimbursement request notice to dispute the charge on your Trips tab.

-- Click or tap the “Dispute” button on the trip’s Details page.
-You’ll find it right below the summary of the reimbursement request.
+- Click or tap the “Dispute” button on the trip’s Details page, located below the summary of the reimbursement request.